thejohnfreeman/project-template-python/README.rst

 - ISC_ license (a shorter MIT license)
 - All package metadata in ``pyproject.toml``
   (reaching standardization in `PEP 518`_)
-- Scripts for common development tasks
-  (linting, testing, building documentation)
+- Cross-platform scripts for common development tasks (linting, testing, building documentation)
 - Testing with pytest_, doctests_, and coverage
 - Continuous integration on Linux and OSX with `Travis CI`_